Tewr/BlazorFileReader/README.md

 ```

 ### Version notes

+Version <code>1.3.0.20041</code> fixes a faulty assembly version in the package.

 Version <code>1.3.0.20033</code> adds compatibility with Blazor 3.2 (CSB / Wasm).
 Attention, ```ReadAsync``` is no longer a fully async implementation and may run on the UI thread.
 If you are using a progress bar or similar progress reporting it might be necessary to yield back to the renderer.
 See the demo project for an example - it is using ```await Task.Delay(1);``` to render while reading.